kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- `project_activity` represents the activities actually selected for a project from the activity master.
+- `project_activity` represents the activities selected from the activity master for actual execution in a particular project.
-- `activity_dependency` can represent not only sequence but also business conditions such as approval status, existence of traceability, test coverage of high-risk items, and unresolved deviations.
+- `activity_dependency` expresses business conditions beyond a simple sequence, including approval status, the existence of traceability links, test coverage for high-risk items, and whether unresolved deviations exist.
-- Project progress is calculated from the source status of individual activities.
+- `predecessor_activity_id` and `successor_activity_id` reference the same activity master in predecessor and successor roles, respectively.
+The predecessor ID may be NULL for conditions without a specific predecessor activity, such as checking whether all activities have been approved.
+- The application evaluates conditions by retrieving the actual activity and deliverable statuses for the project.

 ---